rachele182/underwater_systems/README.md

 The project contains three main folders:

-- **sensor_model** : here you can find the matlab/simulink files used to simulate the underwater envirnoment and the sensors;
+- **sensor_model** : here you can find the matlab/simulink files used to simulate the underwater environment and the sensors;

 - **mission** : here you can find the simulink file and the matlab scripts needed to run the simulation of the complete mission;